• Skip to primary navigation

 The smallest whole turkey I can think of will not fit into the largest Instant Pot I can think of.
 Even if I butterfly or spatchcock the turkey I don't think I can squeeze into an Instant Pot.
 For sure not mine.

 However, a turkey breast is another story.
 It can fit into an Instant Pot.
-I am confident of this as I had already cooked a ham that was the similar size to a turkey breast in my 6qt Instant Pot.
+I am confident of this as I have already cooked a ham that was the similar size to a turkey breast in my 6qt Instant Pot.

 Here is what you will need to make this recipe.